WANdisco/fusion-docker-compose/README.md

 - `/etc/wandisco/fusion/server/` : contains configuration specific to the main Fusion Server application component in zone 2
 - `stage/opt/wandisco/fusion-ui-server/properties` : contains configuration specific to the Fusion UI Server component in zone 2

-### Ensure The Proper License Is Being Used
-By default, this repository contains a trial license key for trying out the WANdisco FUsion platform.
-Once the software is purchased, this license can be swapped out with the license for your copy by replacing the file at `./fusion-common/license.key`.

 ## Usage
 To interact with the Docker Compose stack, ensure you are in the same directory as the `docker-compose.yml`.